respawn-app/FlowMVI/README.md

 ## Why FlowMVI?

+Usually architecture frameworks mean boilerplate and support difficulty for marginal benefits of "clean code".
+This library focuses instead on building a supporting infrastructure to enable new possibilities for your app.

+Here's what you get:

 * Powerful Plug-In system to automate processes and **reuse any business logic** you desire
     * Create automatic analytics handlers, websocket connections, error handling mechanisms, or anything else once and reuse them throughout your whole project automatically
+* Automatically **recover from any errors** and prevent crashes
 * Build fully **async, reactive and parallel apps** - with no manual thread synchronization required!
-* Create multiplatform business logic components with pluggable UI using **0 platform code**
+* Create business logic components with pluggable UI using **0 platform code**
-* Automatically **recover from any errors** and prevent crashes
 * Automatic multiplatform system **lifecycle handling**
 * Out of the box **debugging, logging, testing, undo/redo, caching and long-running tasks** support
+* Debounce, retry, batch, throttle, conflate any operations automatically.
 * **Compress, persist, and restore state** automatically on any platform
-* No base classes, complicated interfaces or factories of factories - logic is **declarative and built with a DSL**
+* No base classes, complicated interfaces, or factories of factories - logic is **declarative and built with a DSL**
 * Restartable, reusable business logic components with no external dependencies or dedicated lifecycles.
 * Create compile-time safe state machines with a readable DSL.
-Forget about casts and `null`s
+Forget about casts, inconsistent states, and `null`s
 * First class Compose Multiplatform support optimized for performance and ease of use
 * Use both MVVM+ (functional) or MVI (model-driven) style of programming
 * Share, distribute, or disable side-effects based on your team's needs
 * Dedicated remote debugger IDEA/AS plugin and app for Windows, Linux, MacOS
+* Integration with popular libraries, such as [Decompose (Essenty)](https://github.com/arkivanov/Decompose)
 * The core library depends on kotlin coroutines.
 Nothing else
-* Integration with popular libraries, such as [Decompose (Essenty)](https://github.com/arkivanov/Decompose)
 * Core library is fully covered by tests
+* Minimal performance overhead, equal to using a simple Channel.
+Benchmarks are run regularly
 * Learn more by exploring the [sample app](https://opensource.respawn.pro/FlowMVI/sample/) in your browser

 ## How does it look?